-From my perspective, gymnastics seems to have the most similar characteristics to jump rope when it comes to the way each sport competes in freestyle routines.
+From my perspective, gymnastics seems to have the most similar characteristics to jump rope when it comes to the way each sport competes.
 For example, like most other sports, each sport is associated with a variety of different national and international competitions.
-Some examples of different jump rope organizations on the national level include USA Jump Rope and AAU Jump Rope, The American Jump Rope Federation, and the National Collegiate Jump Rope Council.
+Some examples of different jump rope organizations on the US national level include USA Jump Rope , AAU Jump Rope, The American Jump Rope Federation, and the National Collegiate Jump Rope Council.
 On the international level are The World Jump Rope Federation (WJRF), and The International Rope Skipping Federation (FISAC-IRSF).
 However, in December 2017 these 2 international organization came together to form the The International Jump Rope Union, which also recently gained observer status under The Global Association of International Sports Federations.
 Some examples of national gymnastic organizations include USA Gymnastics and NCAA Gymnastics (college organization), and an international organization is the Federation Internationale de Gymnastique (FIG), also known as the International Federation of Gymnastics (IFG).
-While the recent formation of the IJRU has solved the previous issue of which organization would be the head governing body for the sport internationally under GAISF, one major issue for the Unites States is that is has yet to decide on which organization will be the main representative organization of the sport, which so far has been a major roadblock for jump rope to becoming an Olympic sport.
+While the recent formation of the IJRU has solved the previous issue of which organization would be the head governing body for the sport internationally under GAISF, one major issue for the Unites States is that is has yet to decide on which organization should become the official nation governing body under IJRU.

 Although the rules and scoring for competitive gymnastics and competitive jump rope are not exactly the same, they are very similar in general.
 The biggest similarity between the two sports is that groups or individuals in each of the different events that are executed are given points based on difficulty/content and execution/presentation out of a maximum possible score.
 In jump rope, the maximum possible score for all freestyle events is out of 10 points (although it is nearly impossible to score a perfect 10), while in gymnastics, the highest score is also a 10, but it is possible to get a perfect score.

 Another similarity between the two sports is that they are both composed of different events.
 In competitive jump rope, there are three different basic freestyle events that can be further categorized into more specific events: single rope, double dutch, and Chinese wheel.
-Some of the basic events in gymnastics include the vault, uneven bars, the balance beam, pommel horse, rings, parallel bars, horizontal bar, and floor exercises.
+Some of the basic events in gymnastics include the vault, balance beam, pommel horse, rings, parallel bars, floor exercises, and several more.
 Like any other competitive sport, each event for each of the two sports is divided between male and female.
 The only exception for this is that in jump rope, genders can be combined in group events and are separate as a third "open" category.
 Another major difference is that in jump rope, all events are the same for each gender category, while in gymnastics, there are specific events for each gender.
 (Example: all gender categories in jump rope can compete a double dutch singles routine, but in gymnastics only girls do uneven bars, and only guys do rings, etc.)

 On a personal level...